Philio/GoMySQL/README.markdown

 Revision History
 ----------------

 * 0.1.12 - Added auth struct to store authentication data.
 Removed logging param from New() in favour of just setting the public var.
+Added Reconnect() function.
+Bug fix in Query() causing panic for error packet responses.
 * 0.1.11 - Added support for binary time fields, fixed missing zeros in time for datetime/timestamp fields.
 * 0.1.10 - Changed row data to use interface{} instead of string, so rows contain data of the correct type.
 * 0.1.9 - Small code tweaks, change to execute packets to allow params to contain up to 4096 bytes of data. [not released]